BlogCI/CD

 Generate an SBOM once, answer later

-Have the pipeline emit a software bill of materials for every build.
+Have the pipeline emit a software bill of materials for every build — trivy fs --format cyclonedx or syft . works on the same checkout.
 When the next Log4Shell drops, you answer 'are we affected, and where' by querying stored SBOMs in minutes — instead of re-scanning every repo you own under pressure.

 Where this goes next

-CI scanning catches what you're about to ship; it doesn't catch what's already running.
+CI scanning catches what you are about to ship; it does not catch what is already running.
 Pair it with registry scanning on push and runtime scanning in the cluster, so a CVE disclosed after a build still gets flagged against the images you have in production.
+The Secure CI/CD with GitLab course covers scanning, signing, SBOMs, and policy gates end to end.

 Go deeper in a courseSecure CI/CD with GitLabBuild GitLab pipelines, then harden them with scanning and gates.View course